This article explains the steps to display seconds on the clock on the Top menu bar on an Ubuntu Linux desktop.

-By default, Ubuntu Linux displays the system time in a 24-hour or military time format on the top menu bar.
-The only information on the top menu bar is the clock, and it does not show seconds.
+Ubuntu Linux default displays the system time in a 24-hour or military time format on the top menu bar.
+Therefore, the only information on the top menu bar is the clock, which does not show seconds.

-Not only can you display the clock, but you can also choose to display the day of the week on the top menu bar.
+Not only can you display the clock, but you can also choose the day of the week on the top menu bar.

 So, you can display the clock in military format, show the day of the week, and also show seconds with the clock on the top bar, and the steps below will show you.